alainhaldi/dev-talesofcyber/docs/developement/improvements.md

 - Improve Button Component - only 2 button (with/without Routing) -> Size configure only with css
 - Make a Export Methode wich creates Arrays from JSOn Objects so there are not 2 implementations needed anymore (cs question dialog & cs story)
 - Add Model Interface for each bs component and replace the type in cs story page component with this model
+- Consider choosing .png over .rive in Stories, this might increase the loading speed of the file?

 ## Features